Published on Monday 15, November 2021

 Louisa attempted to negotiate over a number of weeks with Jack’s landlord.
 When these negotiations went nowhere, she was forced to make an application to VCAT on Jack’s behalf.

 IMCL wanted the landlord to rectify the outstanding pest issue on the basis that this falls within their duty to keep individual apartments and common areas in good repair.
-We sought orders for a systemic preventative approach to pest control be adopted throughout the building to avoid further infestation.
+In 2020, we sought orders for a systemic preventative approach to pest control be adopted throughout the building to avoid further infestation.

 “This is the first time I’ve had anything to do with VCAT.
-I’m very nervous about it actually [because] I’m not a big complainer … but having cockroaches on your bed when you’re lying on your bed … that’s a bit much, that’s something to complain about.”
+I’m very nervous about it actually [because] I’m not a big complainer … but having cockroaches on your bed when you’re lying on your bed … that’s a bit much, that’s something to complain about" Jack said at the time.

 The rent and service charges that Jack was paying were also causes of concern for him.